matze-dd/Tex2txt/README.md

   can be used later to correct line numbers in messages
 - option `--repl file`<br>
-  file with phrase replacements performed at the end, namely after changing inline maths to text, and German hyphen "= to - ;
+  file with phrase replacements performed at the end, namely after changing inline math to text, and German hyphen "= to - ;
   see LAB:SPELLING in script for line syntax
 - option `--defs file`<br>
   file with additional declarations, example file content (defs members,